jeanleny/New-Obsidian/Access Specifier.md

   return 0;
 }
  ```
-In this case the programm will return an error :
+In this case the program will return an error on compilation :
-Error: y is private
+Error: y is a private member of PhoneBook

+By default, all members of a class are private if not specified.

+Public :
+Members that are publics are just members of a class that can be accessed and modified outside of the code.

+Protected :
+Like private, protected members cannot be accessed from outside the code, but they can be accessed in child classes.